syfre logo

 HomearrowInsightsarrowAI Isn’t Just Being Built.
 It’s Being Negotiated

 Despite the fact that Australia has always punched well above it’s weight globally (or perhaps in part because of that) Australians have still always kept an eye on American culture.
-US sports leagues, Hollywood entertainment, New York style…and for modern business owners and tech entrepreneurs that means keeping tabs on what is happening in Silicon Valley.
-Australia has established a significant presence on the tech scene, but most of the frontier breakthroughs in artificial intelligence are still coming out of American labs and companies.
+US sports leagues, Hollywood entertainment, New York style…and for modern business owners and tech entrepreneurs that means keeping tabs on what’s happening in Silicon Valley.

-US Politics might feel like a messy reality show that you’d rather ignore, but if you’re in the technology industry these days, for better or worse it’s a show you should probably be tuning into.
+US politics might feel like a messy reality show that you’d rather ignore, but if you’re in the technology industry these days, for better or worse it’s a show you should probably be tuning into.

 One of the most advanced AI systems in the world was technically banned, but still deeply embedded in the infrastructure it was built for.
-Military teams still don’t want to lose it, replacements aren’t ready yet, and the transition could take well over a year.
+Military teams don’t want to lose it, and replacements are still years out.
+AI has already become too integrated and too strategically important to cleanly separate from policy.

 If you want a sense of how quickly this conversation is evolving, a few podcasts worth listening to include: